network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 the same time minimizing the probing overhead.
 However, on severely capacity-constrained networks the probing traffic could consume a significant portion of the available capacity.
-The Responsiveness Test must adjust its probing frequency and in such a way that the probing traffic does not consume more than PTC (Percentage of Total Capacity - default to 5%) of the available capacity.
+The Responsiveness Test must adjust its probing frequency in such a way that the probing traffic does not consume more than PTC (Percentage of Total Capacity - default to 5%) of the available capacity.

 ### Aggregating the Measurements